EFI-training/Digital-Method-of-the-Month/DMM Docs/LLMs.md

 Different systems manage that context differently.
 This also means that apparent **memory** in a chatbot should not automatically be assumed to reside inside the LLM itself.
 An application may store information externally and insert relevant information into a later context.

+Further developments added to base LLMs have been added 'reasoning' and reinforcement learning approaches which have been gently linked in the above stepwise workflow.
+Many of the concepts are derived from cognitive sciences and abstracted into mathematical functions which have enhanced the outputs of genAI services.

 ## What Can LLMs Do?